NVIDIA/modulus/examples/cfd/swe_nonlinear_pino/README.md

 where the gravitational coefficient $g=1$ and the viscosity coefficient
 $\nu=0.002$ to prevent the formation of shocks.
-Below we plot how each of these fields evolves in space and time according to the PINO predictions and to the simulated data.
+Below we plot how each of these fields evolves in space and time according to the PINO predictions and the simulated data.
 We observe that the error in each of these cases is relatively small.

 <!-- {: .center} -->